TigerAppsOrg/TigerSnatch/README_DEV.md

 **To view Heroku logs**
 - Do `heroku logs --tail -a <app_name>`
+- Use Papertrail in Heroku (stores more logs & logs are search-able)

 **To visit API Store**
 1. Connect to vpn.princeton.edu using GlobalProtect VPN.